-Shield: Vert, a fasces palewise, axe or and rods proper (brown);

-thereover in fess a balance and in saltire overall a key with bow in sinister base and a sword with hilt in dexter base all of the second.

-Crest: On a wreath of the colors, or and vert, a pair of crossed pistols of the first.
+Shield: Vert, a fasces palewise, axe or and rods proper (brown); thereover in fess a balance and in saltire overall a key with bow in sinister base and a sword with hilt in dexter base all of the second.
+Crest: On a wreath of the colors, or and vert, a pair of crossed pis- tols of the first.
 Motto: Assist, Protect, Defend.

-Symbolism: Green and yellow are the colors associated with the Military sword represents the military.
+Symbolism: Green and yellow are the colors associated with the Military Police Corps.

-Police Corps.
 The fasces is an ancient symbol of authority related to a Roman magistrate.
 The balance is symbolic of equal justice under law and the key signifies security.
-The

-The crossed pistols are the symbol of the Military Police
+The sword represents the military.
+The anomal pictols are the symbol of the Military Police

-Corps mission: to uphold the law and to keep order.
+The crossed pistols are the symbol of the Military Police Corps mission: to uphold the law and to keep order.